 This recipe for Peruvian quinoa stew is one version of the hearty soups that are served throughout the Andes.
-It is a filling and relatively easy stew that’s full of fiber, protein and colorful vegetable goodness.
-Added benefits come from the tomatoes, which are high in lycopene, a potent antioxidant that might help in protecting the body against damage from free radicals.
+It is a filling and easy-to-make stew that’s full of fiber, protein, and colorful vegetable... goodness.

-1. Rinse quinoa well with cold water.
-Place rinsed quinoa and water in pot (covered) and cook covered on medium-low heat for about 15 minutes until soft.
+Rinse the quinoa well with cold water.
+Place the rinsed quinoa and water a in small pot, bring to a boil, then cover and cook medium-low heat for about 15 minutes until soft.

-2. While the quinoa is cooking, place the onions, garlic and vegetable oil in covered soup pot and sauté on medium heat for 5 to 8 minutes or until slightly caramelized.
+While the quinoa is cooking, place the onions, garlic and vegetable oil in a soup pot and saute on medium heat for 5 to 8 minutes, or until slightly caramelized.

-3. And celery and carrots to the soup pot and cook an additional 5 minutes, stirring often.
+Add celery and carrots to the soup pot and cook for an additional 5 minutes, stirring often.

-4. Add the bell pepper, zucchini, tomatoes, and one cup water or vegetable stock to soup pot.
-Stir in cumin, chili powder, coriander, cayenne and oregano to the soup pot.
+Add the bell pepper, zucchini, tomatoes, and one cup water or vegetable stock to soup pot.
+Stir in cumin, chili powder, coriander, cayenne, and oregano to the soup pot.
 Simmer covered for 10 to 15 minutes or until vegetables are tender.

-Quinoa can boast having complete protein.
+Quinoa is a complete protein.
 It’s a boon for vegetarians.
 Use it interchangeably as a side for vegetarian mains instead of rice or couscous.

 If you are on an immunosuppressed diet, make sure to use plain Jack cheese (not Pepper Jack).